4axioms/PCC/README.md

   design, the "C" with a "₵" nested within its negative space is different and of my own design, and "P" itself has different dimensions/scale to the "P" in the official
   People's Party of Canada logo.

-- I do hold Bitcoin Cash(BCH) coins, but it will quickly become apparent that I WILL MAKE NO MONEY OFF PCC(People's Canada Coins).
+- I do hold Bitcoin Cash(BCH) coins, but it will quickly become apparent that I WILL MAKE NO MONEY OFF PCC(People's Canada Coin).
 In fact it costs me money, time, and effort in order to bring PCC into existence to inform you provincial philistines.